XraySpectroscopy/XASDataLibrary/doc/database.rst

+.. _database:

-Database Desgin:  Next Generation XAFS Data Library
+Database Design for the XAS Data Library
 ============================================================

 Important note: this section is currently far out-of-date and needs